paulross/PythonExtensionPatterns/doc/sphinx/source/iterators_generators.rst

     typedef struct {
         PyObject_HEAD
         long *array_long;
-        ssize_t size;
+        size_t size;
     } SequenceOfLong;

-This will be initialised with a Python sequence of integers:
+This will be instantiated with a Python sequence of integers:

 .. code-block:: c